 Fade: A gradual transition from one clip to another.

-J-Cut: audio from the next shot begins before it’s video appears.
+J-Cut: Audio from the next shot begins before it’s video appears.
 This allows for smoother transitions between cuts.

 Jump Cut: Abrupt cuts between sequential clips that appear disruptive to the viewer.

-Compression: the process of reducing the amount of data in a video file.
+Compression: The process of reducing the amount of data in a video file.
 Used to decrease the file size for faster play speeds.

 Final Cut: The finished, edited video in its complete stage.

-That wraps up an idea of the terms used throughout the entire production process!
+That wraps up an idea of the terms used throughout the entire post-production process!
 We hope that you found these posts to be useful and informative.
 If you have any questions about specific terms, leave us a comment or send us a message.